amffej/RoboND-Perception-Project/README.md

 - Applied SVM (Support Vector Machines) classification using `train_svm.py`

 ### Discussion
 #### The result of the `train_svm.py` can be overserved on the confusion matrix below.
-In order to get to this acurazy the iteration cycle was modified to 100 iteration per object.
-This process took aproximately 1 hours.
+In order to get to this accuracy, the iteration cycle was modified to 100 iterations per object.
+This process took approximately 1.2 hours.
 ![alt text][image4]
 ![alt text][image5]
 #### Success rate for world 1 is 100% all objects were successfully classified